RetroDECK/ES-DE/INSTALL.md

 These are the steps to perform:

 * Install ES-DE
-* Copy the EmulationStation-DE installation directory to F:\
+* Copy the ES-DE installation directory to F:\
-* Create a directory named F:\EmulationStation-DE\Emulators
+* Create a directory named F:\ES-DE\Emulators
-* Copy your emulator directories to F:\EmulationStation-DE\Emulators\
+* Copy your emulator directories to F:\ES-DE\Emulators\
-* Copy your ROMs directory to F:\EmulationStation-DE\
+* Copy your ROMs directory to F:\ES-DE\
-* Create an empty file named portable.txt in F:\EmulationStation-DE\
+* Create an empty file named portable.txt in F:\ES-DE\

 You should end up with something like this:
 ```
-F:\EmulationStation-DE\
+F:\ES-DE\
-F:\EmulationStation-DE\Emulators\dosbox-staging\
+F:\ES-DE\Emulators\dosbox-staging\
-F:\EmulationStation-DE\Emulators\RetroArch-Win64\
+F:\ES-DE\Emulators\RetroArch-Win64\
-F:\EmulationStation-DE\Emulators\RPCS3\
+F:\ES-DE\Emulators\RPCS3\
-F:\EmulationStation-DE\Emulators\xemu\
+F:\ES-DE\Emulators\xemu\
-F:\EmulationStation-DE\ROMs\
+F:\ES-DE\ROMs\
-F:\EmulationStation-DE\portable.txt
+F:\ES-DE\portable.txt
 ```

 This is just an example as you may of course not use these specific emulators.
 There are also many more emulators supported as detailed in the `es_find_rules.xml` configuration file.
-As well there will be many more files and directories than those listed above inside the F:\EmulationStation-DE folder.
+As well there will be many more files and directories than those listed above inside the F:\ES-DE folder.

-How the portable setup works is that when ES-DE finds a file named portable.txt in its executable directory, it will by default locate the .emulationstation directory directly inside this folder.
+How the portable setup works is that when ES-DE finds a file named portable.txt in its executable directory, it will by default locate the ES-DE application data directory directly inside this folder.
 It's also possible to modify portable.txt with a path relative to the ES-DE executable directory.
-For instance if two dots `..` are placed inside the portable.txt file, then the .emulationstation directory will be located in the parent folder, which would be directly under F:\ for this example.
+For instance if two dots `..` are placed inside the portable.txt file, then the ES-DE application data directory will be located in the parent folder, which would be directly under F:\ for this example.

 If the --home command line parameter is passed when starting ES-DE, that will override the portable.txt file.